sean-b765/notes/javascript/event loop/README.md

 ##### Cross-origin iframes

 Work slightly different to same-origin iframes in some browsers.
 Chrome, Opera and Microsoft Edge, for instance, does not get blocked when the same test is performed using the above code, while Firefox does get blocked by the iframe.
-This suggests it delegates a separate process for a cross-origin iframe element.
-You can test this yourself using the commented iframe in parent.html
+This suggests that some browsers delegates a separate process for a cross-origin iframe element.
+You can test this yourself using the commented iframe in `parent.html`

 [Out-of-Process iframes](https://www.chromium.org/developers/design-documents/oop-iframes) are documented by The Chromium Projects and are listed as a security measure.